zipang/tanstack-solid-starter/README.md

 Loaders simplify your data fetching logic dramatically.
 Check out more information in the [Loader documentation](https://tanstack.com/router/latest/docs/framework/solid/guide/data-loading#loader-parameters).

-# Demo files

-Files prefixed with `demo` can be safely deleted.
-They are there to provide a starting point for you to play around with the features you've installed.

 ## Linting & Formatting

 This project uses [Biome](https://biomejs.dev/) for linting and formatting.
 The following scripts are available: